 The heart team also offers the WATCHMANTM device, a first-of-its-kind implant alternative to treat atrial fibrillation (AFib) and reduce stroke risk without the need for medication.
 We are the first community hospital in the state to offer WATCHMAN and ranked second for the number of procedures performed (among non-academic providers).
 We’re also at the forefront of research related to WATCHMAN, and participate in several clinical trials.

-We are also the only community hospital in the Chicago area to provide LVAD (left ventricular assist device) to advanced heart failure patients who are not eligible for heart transplants, and one of the first hospitals in the Chicago area to implant the CardioMEMS™ device, a wireless heart failure monitoring system.
+We are one of the first hospitals in the Chicago area to implant the CardioMEMS™ device, a wireless heart failure monitoring system.

 Dr. Goodwin and the heart team also routinely train other doctors from around the world on minimally invasive procedures that restore blood flow to the heart due to a blockage without open-heart surgery, making our heart hospital a global training site for the treatment of chronic total occlusions (CTOs) — arteries that have been blocked for several months to several years.